 At one company, the CRO and experts within the risk organization crafted all cyberrisk policies in accordance with the company’s risk appetite and then assessed adherence by the CISO, CIO, and business units.
 The CRO also informed executives and the board of the top risks, advising on a course of action and reporting on progress.
 The CISO was responsible for designing the technical and manual controls, and for executing risk-mitigating initiatives.
 Detailed implementation was the responsibility of the CIO.
 Despite the clear delineation of roles, significant organizational friction arose.

 At this company, the risk function was rightly trying to take on a more integrated role, based on its knowledge of adjacent relevant risks, including fraud and vendor risk.
 Yet because risk and security were so heavily siloed, the risk function proceeded without much collaboration.
 The CISO and CIO teams were given little opportunity to provide input before being presented with finished requirements.
 Unsurprisingly, they reacted negatively, tending to regard the policies and targets as unreasonable, unattainable, and therefore irrelevant.
 At this point, the chances of gaining the cooperation needed to improve outcomes were much reduced.
 And things regressed from there, as the CISO and CIO teams mostly ignored the risk function.
-Eventually the executive team supported the CISO and the risk function was deprived of its deeper role
+Eventually the executive team supported the CISO and the risk function was deprived of its deeper role in cybersecurity.

 Friction between different parts of an organization drives up costs, wastes resources, and impairs alignment—in this case, alignment around an enterprise-wide strategy to reduce cyberrisk.
 When this happens, a kind of risk blindness can afflict everyone involved.
 The situation will eventually become apparent to top management and the board, after they receive piecemeal reports on cyberrisk outcomes from different groups in a variety of formats and frequencies.
 These leaders must be forgiven if they wonder whether the right hand knows what the left hand is doing.